natenka/pyneng-book-en/docs/source/book/12_useful_modules/argparse.rst

 For some arguments it is important that the value is selected only from certain options.
 In such cases you can specify ``choices``.

-For this parser the *help* looks like this:
+For this parser *help* looks like this:

 ::